etingof/talks/fosdem-bare-metal-in-the-cloud/source/index.rst

 ..
 Things to talk about ^ (ietingof)

   Ironic project has been started as a fork of OpenStack Nova bare metal driver.
-It has become the main stream bare metal provisioning service for OpenStack and grown in functionality a great deal since then.
+It has become the mainstream bare metal provisioning service for OpenStack and has grown in functionality a great deal since then.

-  Now days OpenStack ironic service consists of three parts:
+  Now days ironic has two faces: one is OpenStack ironic service consisting of three parts:

   * The ironic service which orchestrates bare metal machines
   * The IPA which sometimes runs inside the bare metal machine being deployed to handle local tasks
   * Nova driver to schedule bare metal machines alongside VMs

-  At the same time ironic could be used as a stand-alone bare metal machines orchestration tool for whatever purpose.
+  The other face of ironic is a general-purpose bare metal provisioning tool that can be used stand-alone for whatever purpose.

 Hardware management harness
 ---------------------------